 Humanitarian aid for vulnerable people in Venezuela

-Soup kitchens for the poorest in El Nula and in Caracas
+Soup kitchens for the poorest in El Nula, Apure State

-Those coming every day to the soup kitchen at the Baptist Church parsonage in El Nula on the Colombian border are mostly grandparents, pregnant women as well as mothers and children who have been left behind and are often homeless.
-Thanks to such soup kitchens, these particularly vulnerable people are able to have at least one warm meal a day or to receive a monthly food package.
+The crisis-affected people coming every day to the soup kitchen at the Baptist Church parsonage in El Nula on the Colombian border are mostly grandparents, pregnant women as well as mothers and children who have been left behind and are often homeless.
+Thanks to the soup kitchen, these particularly vulnerable people can have at least one warm meal a day (if needed, delivered at home) or they receive a monthly food package.

 Paola Fernández and her three children (see photo right) are a typical example.
-They are from a small town in eastern Venezuela and, driven by hunger and the search for work, she together with her three children and husband walked 120 kilometres to the capital.
-There they soon realised that it was almost impossible to earn an income.
-The story of Paola Fernández and her family is also that of many people in Venezuela.
+The family comes from a small town in eastern Venezuela.
+Driven by hunger and the search for work, the mother and father together with their three children walked 120 kilometers to the capital.
+There they soon realized that it was almost impossible to earn an income.
+The story of Paola Fernández and her family is also that of many other people in Venezuela.
 They are in urgent need of support.

 Food and hygiene products for vulnerable persons